WA Pendleton OR Zone Forecast

 .FRIDAY...Partly cloudy with a 20 percent chance of rain showers.

-Highs in the lower 50s to lower 60s, except in the upper 50s to
+Highs in the upper 40s to upper 50s, except in the mid 50s to

 $$